pyeventsourcing/eventsourcing/README.md

 ## Features

-**Aggregates and applications** — base classes for event-sourced aggregates and applications.
-Suggests how to structure an event-sourced application.
-All classes are fully type-hinted to guide developers in using the library.

-**Flexible event store** — flexible persistence of aggregate events.
+**Flexible event store** — flexible persistence of domain events.
 Combines an event mapper and an event recorder in ways that can be easily extended.
-Mapper uses a transcoder that can be easily extended to support custom model object types.
+Mapper uses a transcoder that can be easily substituted or extended to support custom model object types.
 Recorders supporting different databases can be easily substituted and configured with environment variables.

+**Domain models and applications** — base classes for event-sourced domain models and applications.
+Suggests how to structure an event-sourced application.
+This library supports event-sourced aggregates and dynamic consistency boundaries.

 **Application-level encryption and compression** — encrypts and decrypts events inside the application.
 This means data will be encrypted in transit across a network ("on the wire") and at disk level including backups ("at rest"), which is a legal requirement in some jurisdictions when dealing with personally identifiable information (PII) for example the EU's GDPR.
-Compression reduces the size of stored aggregate events and snapshots, usually by around 25% to 50% of the original size.
+Compression reduces the size of stored domain events and snapshots, usually by around 25% to 50% of the original size.
 Compression reduces the size of data in the database and decreases transit time across a network.

-**Snapshotting** — reduces access-time for aggregates that have many events.
+**Snapshotting** — reduces access-time for aggregates with many domain events.

-**Versioning** - allows changes to be introduced after an application has been deployed.
-Both aggregate events and aggregate snapshots can be versioned.
+**Versioning** - allows domain model changes to be introduced after an application has been deployed.
+Both domain events and aggregate classes can be versioned.
+The recorded state of an older version can be upcast to be compatible with a new version.
+Stored events and snapshots are upcast from older versions to new versions before the event or aggregate object is reconstructed.

 **Optimistic concurrency control** — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages